-The Series 2017A Warrants will be general obligations of the City, for the payment of which the full faith and credit of the City will be irrevocably pledged.
-The Series 2017A Warrants will be additionally secured by an irrevocable pledge of the revenues from the gross receipts tax (the "Gross Receipts Tax Revenues") levied by the City on businesses selling tangible personal property at retail within the corporate limits of the City and measured by gross receipts (the "Gross Receipts Tax").
+The Series 2016A Warrants and the Series 2017B Warrants will be general obligations of the City, for the payment of which the full faith and credit of the City will be irrevocably pledged.
+The Series 2016A Warrants and the Series 2017B Warrants will be additionally secured by an irrevocable pledge of the revenues from the gross receipts tax (the "Gross Receipts Tax Revenues") levied by the City on businesses selling tangible personal property at retail within the corporate limits of the City and measured by gross receipts (the "Gross Receipts Tax").
 Information describing the Gross Receipts Tax is set forth in Appendix A of this Official Statement under the caption "FINANCIAL SYSTEM OF THE CITY".

-The pledge of the Gross Receipts Tax Revenues will be on a parity of lien and pledge with a previous pledge thereof made for the benefit of (1) the City's General Obligation Warrants, Series 2012B, originally issued in the aggregate principal amount of \$9,245,000 and now outstanding in the aggregate principal amount of \$5,235,000.
-(2) the City's General Obligation Warrants, Series 2012C, originally issued in the aggregate principal amount of \$9,875,000 and now outstanding in the aggregate principal amount of \$9,875,000.
-(3) the City's General Obligation Warrants, Series 2013A, originally issued in the aggregate principal amount of \$10,295,000 and now outstanding in the aggregate principal amount of \$10,125,000, (4) the City's General Obligation Warrants, Series 2013B, originally issued in the aggregate principal amount of \$10,545,000 and now outstanding in the aggregate principal amount of \$1,275,000 (after giving effect to the issuance of the Series 2017B Warrants), (5) the City's General Obligation Warrants, Series 2014A, originally issued in the aggregate principal amount of \$17,570,000 and now outstanding in the aggregate principal amount of \$17,570,000, (6) the City's General Obligation Warrants, Series 2014B, originally issued in the aggregate principal amount of \$3,130,000 and now outstanding in the aggregate principal amount of \$3,130,000, (7) the City's General Obligation Warrants, Series 2015A, originally issued in the aggregate principal amount of \$22,925,000 and now outstanding in the aggregate principal amount of \$22,495,000, and (8) The Public Building Authority of the City of Oxford, Alabama's Revenue Bonds (City of Oxford Project), Series 2015A, originally issued in the aggregate principal amount of \$12,905,000 and now outstanding in the aggregate principal amount of \$12,520,000 (collectively, the "Existing Parity Obligations").
+The pledge of the Gross Receipts Tax Revenues will be subordinate to the pledge thereof made for the benefit of (1) the City's General Obligation Warrants, Series 2012B, originally issued in the aggregate principal amount of \$9,245,000 and now outstanding in the aggregate principal amount of \$5,235,000, (2) the City's General Obligation Warrants, Series 2012C, originally issued in the aggregate principal amount of \$9,875,000 and now outstanding in the aggregate principal amount of \$9,875,000, (3) the City's General Obligation Warrants, Series 2013A, originally issued in the aggregate principal amount of \$10,295,000 and now outstanding in the aggregate principal amount of \$10,125,000, (4) the City's General Obligation Warrants, Series 2013B, originally issued in the aggregate principal amount of \$10,545,000 and now outstanding in the aggregate principal amount of \$1,275,000 (after giving effect to the issuance of the Series 2017B Warrants), (5) the City's General Obligation Warrants, Series 2014A, originally issued in the aggregate principal amount of \$17,570,000 and now outstanding in the aggregate principal amount of \$17,570,000, (6) the City's General Obligation Warrants, Series 2014B, originally issued in the aggregate principal amount of \$3,130,000 and now outstanding in the aggregate principal amount of \$3,130,000, (7) the City's General Obligation Warrants, Series 2015A, originally issued in the aggregate principal amount of \$22,925,000 and now outstanding in the aggregate principal amount of \$22,495,000, (8) The Public Building Authority of the City of Oxford, Alabama's Revenue Bonds (City of Oxford Project), Series 2015A, originally issued in the aggregate principal amount of \$12,905,000 and now outstanding in the aggregate principal amount of \$12,520,000, and (10) the City's General Obligation Warrants, Series 2017A, originally issued in the aggregate principal amount of \$20,305,000 and now outstanding in the aggregate principal amount of \$20,305,000 (collectively, the "Existing Senior Obligations").